National Legal Hotline

 have our lawyers call you

-Alternative dispute resolution (ADR) is an umbrella term for a variety of means of assisting people and organisations to settle a legal dispute without having to go to court.
+Alternative dispute resolution (ADR) is an umbrella term for a variety of means designed to assist people and organisations to settle a legal dispute without having to go to court.
 ADR includes mediation, conciliation, and arbitration and can be used in most types of disputes, including civil cases, family law disputes, and even some criminal cases.
 This article outlines ADR in Queensland.

 Mediation

-Mediation is one of the more informal means of alternative dispute resolution.
-The parties involved meet to discuss their dispute and try to arrive at a compromise or mutually acceptable agreement to settle the issue with the help of a mediator, who is an independent person.
+Mediation is one of the more informal means of alternative dispute resolution in Queensland.
+The parties involved meet to discuss their dispute and try to arrive at a compromise or some agreement to settle the issue with the help of a mediator, who is an independent person.

 Parties to mediation are allowed to have their lawyers attend only if the mediator approves.
-They may also be able to bring in experts to help with the resolution of the dispute.
-If the parties can come to an agreement, the mediator documents what is agreed and gives a copy to each party, and to the court if a court is involved.
+They may also be able to bring in any experts who might help with the resolution of the dispute.

-If the parties fail to reach an agreement, the discussions that have occurred during mediation cannot be used in evidence in any later court proceedings unless the parties consent.
+If the parties fail to reach an agreement, whatever has been said during mediation can’t be used in evidence in any later court proceedings without the person’s consent.

-If a matter is mediated and subsequently goes to trial, the successful party may be able to obtain an order for the costs associated with the mediation process.
+The court can enforce a mediated agreement, as long as it has been documented and signed by all parties including the mediator, if you or the other party applies for an order.
+If the matter goes to trial, the successful party may be able to obtain an order for the costs associated with the mediation process.

-Mediation is usually voluntary; however, many courts and tribunals require parties to utilise dispute resolution procedures to try to settle a matter before applying to the court.
+Mediation is usually voluntary; however, many courts and tribunals require parties to utilise dispute resolution procedures in an effort to settle the matter before it can be heard by the court.

 Restorative justice conferencing

-Restorative justice conferencing is a facilitated meeting that takes place between a person who has been affected by an offence (usually the victim/s) and the person responsible for it (the defendant/s).
+Restorative justice conferencing is a means of alternative dispute resolution in Queensland that is used in criminal matters.
+It is a facilitated meeting that takes place between a person who has been affected by an offence (usually the victim/s) and the person responsible for it (the defendant/s).
 This gives the victims the opportunity to tell their story and describe how the offending affected them.
 It also gives the defendant the opportunity to take responsibility for their actions and apologise directly to the victims.

-Restorative justice conferencing is generally used in relation to Magistrates Court offences, such as stealing, assault or wilful damage offences, but may also be used in cases where more serious offences have been committed.
-It is commonly used when young people under 18 have been found guilty of offences but is also used in relation to adult offenders.
+Restorative justice conferencing is generally used in relation to Magistrates Court offences, like less serious stealing, assault or wilful damage offences, but may also be used in cases where more serious offences have been committed.
 Whether or not justice mediation can be undertaken depends on the circumstances.

-A criminal matter can be referred to restorative justice conferencing at any stage in a court proceeding.
+A criminal matter can be referred to restorative justice conferencing at any stage in the court proceedings.
 Parties can be referred by either the police or a court.
 Participation is voluntary and the meeting is generally held at the local courthouse or Dispute Resolution Centre.
 It usually takes about two hours.

 • returning stolen property